 I see my surroundings through abstract glasses.
 I visualize, absorb and express my inspirations onto canvas.
 Whether the stimulus is internal or external, I find myself searching for a place of personal space, peacefulness and light to rest in the midst of the chaos.
 My work is a look 'inside'.
 It is personal.
 It is spiritual.
 It is the culmination of feelings, emotions and memories.
-There are other sublime influences to my work that I cannot explain, other than, they must come via my soul ... it arouses my curiosity and therefore, I keep myself open to all possibilities.
+There are other sublime influences to my work that I cannot explain, other than, they must come via my soul ... arousing my curiosity, therefore initiating the desire interpret 'thought' into 'vision'.

 I was fortunate to travel the world as a young person and I was aware at an early age that I saw things differently.
-I would watch the movement and form of clouds and water, and was fascinated with the contrasts of textures, shapes and layers defined within nature's beauty – these dichotomies often play out onto my canvas.
+I would watch the movement and form of clouds and water, and was fascinated with the contrasts of textures, shapes and layers defined within nature's beauty; and let these dichotomies play out onto my canvas.

 Melanie was fortunate to travel, including living in England for three years and traveling throughout Europe while growing up; as well as spending time in Panama.
 She was introduced to new cultures, varied landscapes and artwork that peaked her own interest in art.

 Melanie has a Bachelor of Fine Arts degree with an emphasis in Experimental Painting and a minor in Ceramics from Texas Tech University, 1976.
 Fortunate to study with painting with professors Paul Hannah and Hugh Gibbons -- experimental painting had NO limits!